 Xuanwu Hospital, Beijing

 Although generalized convulsive status epilepticus (GCSE) is a life-threatening emergency, evidence-based data to guide initial drug treatment choices are lacking in the Chinese population.
-The investigators conducted this prospective randomized controlled trial to evaluate the relative efficacy and safety of intravenous (IV) phenobarbital (PB) and valproate (VPA) in patients with GCSE.
+The investigators conduct this prospective randomized controlled trial to evaluate the relative efficacy and safety of intravenous (IV) phenobarbital (PB) and valproate (VPA) in patients with GCSE.

-- Drug: ValproateIn the VPA group, a loading dose of 30 mg/kg (may give an additional 15 mg/kg) began at a rate of 3 mg/kg per min followed by a continuous infusion at a rate of 1-2 mg/kg per hour.
+- Drug: ValproateIn the VPA group, a loading dose of 30 mg/kg (may give an additional 15 mg/kg) begins at a rate of 3 mg/kg per min followed by a continuous infusion at a rate of 1-2 mg/kg per hour.

 |Ages eligible for Study||18 Years and older|

 - All consecutive GCSE patients (after the failure of first-line diazepam treatment) who were admitted in the emergency room or neurocritical care unit in Xuanwu Hospital of Capital Medical University.

 - Unstable vital signs, such as a systolic blood pressure of <90 mm Hg, a pulse of <60 beats per min, or an arterial blood oxygen saturation of <90%,

 - Liver dysfunction (alanine transaminase or total bilirubin of more than twice the normal upper limit),

 - Neurologic emergency requiring immediate surgical intervention,